puneetpandita/CreditCardApplication/README.md

 Clone CreditCardApplication Repo
 git clone https://github.com/puneetpandita/CreditCardApplication.git

 Run below maven command to compile project mvn clean install

-This is a ‘spring boot’ based web project running on maven repository.
+This is a â€˜spring bootâ€™ based web project running on maven repository.
 It includes JUnit test structures also.
 The project is set to a fixed authorization with CSRF disabled by default.
 User can set desired credentials in application.yml file and same needs to use for authorization during testing.
 A handler is enabled for CSRF token-based authorization as well.
 Refer SecurityConfig.java for enabling it.
 Once enabled user will need to specify CSRF token and Cookie in request header along with credentials.

 Deployment